HL7/davinci-pas/input/pagecontent/specification.md

 Once the subscription has been created, the Server SHALL send a notification over the requested channel indicating that the prior authorization response has changed.
 This may happen when the response is complete, but may also occur when information on one or more of the items has been adjusted but the overall response remains as 'pended'.

-Upon receiving a notification, the Client SHALL - when convenient - execute the same query as shown above in the [polling](#polling) section.
+Upon receiving a notification, the Client SHALL - when convenient - execute a query.

 If the retrieved ClaimResponse has an outcome of 'complete' or 'error', the Client SHALL perform a DELETE on the Subscription.